chainreactors/urlfounder/DISCLAIMER.md

 ## Disclaimer

-Subfinder leverages multiple open APIs, it is developed for individuals to help them for research or internal work.
+urlfounder leverages multiple open APIs, it is developed for individuals to help them for research or internal work.
 If you wish to incorporate this tool into a commercial offering or purposes, you must agree to the Terms of the leveraged services:

 - Bufferover:  https://tls.bufferover.run
 - CommonCrawl: https://commoncrawl.org/terms-of-use/full